When AI Writes the Code, Who Preserves the Meaning?

 The more expressive the type system becomes, the more tempting it is to move complexity into the types themselves.
 At some point, understanding the program requires understanding not only the domain model, but also a second language of type-level encodings, constraints and abstractions.

-The compiler can then prove more, but the human may see less.
+The compiler can prove more, but the human may see less.

 Types can preserve some kinds of meaning, but they can also hide meaning behind machinery.